Dog Bite Lawyer in Washington, DC

 - Wash the wound for a few minutes with soap and water.

 - Report the dog bite to animal control.

 - Get medical attention from the closest emergency facility or doctor.

 If you feel threatened by any dog, try to avoid shouting and remain calm.
 You should stand still and not run away or turn.
 When the dog leaves, you should calmly back away, but if you fall, curl into a ball and use your hands to protect your neck and head.

 Dog bites in D.C. actually have Dangerous Dog Statutes that place restrictions on dogs that have attacked or bitten people or other animals without provocation.
 Be sure to educate yourself about the law and, if needed, talk to an experienced dog bite lawyer.

 Any dog can bite, it is up to the owner to practice their duty of care to keep other people safe.

-Do You Need Dog Bite Lawyers in D.C.?
+Do You Need a Dog Bite Lawyer in DC?

-Whether you have been hurt by a dog bite or you are the owner of a dog that has bitten someone, the experienced dog bite lawyers at Ashcraft & Gerel will help to defend your case.
-Call to schedule a complimentary consultation with an experienced dog attack attorney today.
+Whether you have been hurt by a dog bite or you are the owner of a dog that has bitten someone, the experienced dog bite lawyer at Ashcraft & Gerel will help to defend your case.
+Call to schedule a complimentary consultation with our dog bite lawyer today.